Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 ![](/_images/_gsender/_using/gs_us_dro_parkbtn.jpg){.aligncenter .size-medium}

 You can configure a **Park Location** to move your router to a set spot consistently at the click of a button.
-To setup your parking spot, Goto Config -> Basics.
+To setup your parking spot, Go to Config -> Basics.
 Here you can enter the coordinates of your parking spot manually, or move your router/spindle to the spot and hit the **Grab** current position button.
-Test out your new spot by hitting the Goto button in settings or hitting the P button on the DRO.
+Test out your new spot by hitting the Go to button in settings or hitting the P button on the DRO.

 ![](/_images/_gsender/_using/gs_us_dro_parksetting.jpg){.aligncenter .size-medium}